The customer is an IOT company with multiple large industrial customers using their data analytics and services platform.

 - A one-click solution to deploy the whole CI/CD stack to a new customer environment

-- The solution included Gitlab, Jenkins, Sonarqube & Artifactory.
+- The solution included Gitlab, Jenkins, Sonarqube and Artifactory.

 - All components were docker containers orchestrated by Ansible and deployed on AWS.